 The Supervisory Board and the Executive Board are responsible for the company’s corporate governance structure and for compliance with that structure.
+They are accountable for this to the Annual General Meeting and should provide sound reasons for any non-application of the principles and best practice provisions of the Dutch corporate governance code (hereafter: ‘the Code’).
+Each substantial change in the corporate governance structure of the company and in the compliance of the company with this code will be submitted to the general meeting for discussion.
 The main aspects of this corporate governance structure are set out in the annual report each year and are published on the company’s website.
-The Supervisory Board and the Executive Board subscribe to the principles and best practice provisions of the Dutch corporate governance code (hereafter: ‘the Code’).
+The Supervisory Board and the Executive Board subscribe to the Code.
 A more detailed explanation of how the company complies with the Code is given below.
 The full text of the Code can be found at www.commissiecorporategovernance.nl.

 The company’s Executive Board shall consist of at least two members.
 The members of the Executive Board jointly manage the company and are jointly and severally liable for that management.
 Subject to the approval of the Supervisory Board, the members of the Executive Board each have their personal responsibilities.
-The Chairman (CEO) chairs the Executive Board and is responsible for BAM International and the PPP activities as well as the majority of the staff functions.
-The Chief Financial Officer (CFO) is specifically charged with financial tasks and is responsible for the staff functions finance, risk management, ICT and – together with the Chairman – for investor relations.
-The Chief Operational Officer (COO) manages the operating companies that are entrusted to his supervision.
+The Chairman (CEO) presides the Executive Board and is responsible for BAM International and the PPP activities as well as the majority of the corporate functions.
+The Chief Financial Officer (CFO) is charged with financial tasks and is responsible for the corporate functions finance, GRC, ICT and – together with the Chairman – investor relations.
+The Chief Operational Officer (COO) manages the operating companies that are entrusted to his supervision, as well as a number of corporate functions.

 The Executive Board ensures proper provision of information to the Supervisory Board.
-In the Annual Report, the Executive Board describes the principal risks related to the company’s strategy, the organisation and operation of internal risk management and control systems in relation to the principal risks during the financial year and any significant shortcomings in the internal risk management and control systems that were identified during the financial year, any significant changes that were made and any significant improvements that are planned.
+In the annual report, the Executive Board describes the principal risks related to the company’s strategy, the organisation and operation of internal risk management.
+It also describes control systems in relation to the principal risks during the financial year and any significant shortcomings in the internal risk management and control systems that were identified during the financial year, any significant changes that were made and any significant improvements that are planned.

 The Group has implemented general risk management measures by means of standards and values that have been made explicit, internal procedures and instructions and a system of budgeting, reporting as well as internal (and external) control.
-Besides general risk management measures, the Group has also implemented specific measures focused primarily on risks relating to market, reputation, safety, projects, currency, credit, debtors, interest and liquidity positions.
-These risks are discussed in greater detail on page 24 and page 36 of this report, along with the risk management measures that the Group has taken.
+Besides general risk management measures, the Group has also implemented specific measures in the main risk areas.
+These risks are discussed in greater detail on page 38 to 47 of this report, along with the risk management measures that the Group has taken.
 The risk section in this report contains a statement by the Executive Board on the risks of financial reporting, as referred to in best practice provision II.1.5 of the Code.

 The Executive Board is subject to a set of rules approved by the Supervisory Board, laying down the details of how the Executive Board operates and its relationship with the Supervisory Board, the shareholders and the Central Works Council.
 The Executive Board rules have been published on the company’s website.